learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Bootstrap_modals.md

 This article covers the setup, how to create a modal that pops up and how to get user-entered information from the modal.
 There is official documentation linked at the bottom for further reading.

 ## Set Up
-In order to use Modals from React-Bootstrap we first need to install React-Bootstrap.
+In order to use Modals from React-Bootstrap we first need to install it.
 Assuming you have React already installed, the most basic way this can be done is through bash with npm:

 Using npm:
 ```sh